A Level History

 Throughout your A Level, you will be fully supported by an enthusiastic department, a wide range of resources including our thorough VLE Moodle site.
 If you want to be academically challenged and enthused by the study of the past, join us.

-If you have taken GCSE History you must have Grade 5 OR Grade 5 in GCSE English Language.
+Grade 5 in GCSE History and Grade 5 in GCSE English Language.